How Do Eating Disorders Develop?

 No one thing causes eating disorders to develop.
 It’s more like a perfect storm of genetics, biology, psychology, culture, and environment.
-Lots of factors merge together around the same time.
+Lots of factors merge together at the same time.

 Genetics contribute for sure!
 In fact, they predispose individuals to eating disorders.

 Eating disorders tend to run in families.
 And the rate of eating disorders is higher in identical twins than in fraternal twins or other siblings.

 Biochemistry is a factor in how eating disorders develop.

 Certain neurotransmitters, hormones, and other chemicals are out of range among people with eating disorders.
 The levels are either too high or too low.
 These chemicals in the body are what regulate appetite, stress, mood, and sleep.

 Among cis-gender girls, early menarche (compared to peers) can be part of the perfect storm.

 Psychological factors contribute to how eating disorders develop.
 People with an eating disorder often also struggle with depression and/or anxiety.
 Obsessive Compulsive Disorder is particularly common, occurring in 25-69% of women with anorexia.

 Certain personality temperaments put a person at higher risk for an eating disorder.
 Traits like reward-dependence, harm-avoidance, and sensation-seeking may be part of that perfect storm.
 Obsessive-compulsiveness too.